Tommy Taylor (footballer, born 1951)

 Thomas Frederick Taylor (born 26 September 1951) is an English football manager and former footballer.
 As a footballer, he played as a defender.
-He is currently the head coach of Europa Point.

 Playing career

-Taylor played for Orient, helping them to promotion to Division Two, and captained the England youth team.
+Taylor played for Leyton Orient, helping them to promotion to Division Two, and captained the England youth team.
 He won 13 caps for the England Under-23 team, but never made a senior appearance.

 Taylor joined West Ham United in October 1970 and was a member of the team that won the FA Cup in 1975.
 In 1977, he played for Team Hawaii of North American Soccer League from May to August of this year on loan from West Ham.
 He returned to Orient in 1979 after losing his place in the Hammers side to Alvin Martin.
 He played a total of 396 games and scored eight goals for the Hammers.

 Taylor had a spell in Belgium with K Beerschot.